Defense Lawyers For Arrest Warrants In Florida

 6) Child Support Arrest Warrant

-If the court orders you to pay child support to a co-parent and you fail to do so a judge may order a warrant for your arrest.
+If the court orders you to pay child support to a co-parent and you fail to do so, a judge may order a warrant for your arrest.
 Even though child support matters are generally decided in family court, and are not criminal matters, failing to pay can land you in criminal court.
-Additionally, failing to appear for a child support hearing can result in the issuing of a warrant.
+Additionally, failing to appear for a child support hearing can result in the issuing of a bench warrant.

-Advantages of Hiring an Attorney
+Advantages Of Hiring An Attorney

-The team at Weinstein Legal works with a variety of private investigators, and professionals who can provide expert testimony to help many cases.
+The team at Weinstein Legal works with a variety of private investigators and professionals who can provide expert testimony to help many cases.

-Call (954)845-0505 today.
+Call (888)626-1108 today.